KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Sunrise on a Plane

 ![](2025-recap-images/sunrise-on-a-plane-pink-floyd.jpg)
-In a plane enroute to Saint Louis.
+In a plane enroute to St. Louis.
 A Pink Floyd sunrise.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>